GeospatialPython/pyshp/README.md

 The field names of a shapefile are available as soon as you read a shapefile.
 You can call the "fields" attribute of the shapefile as a Python list.
-Each field is a Python list with the following information:
+Each field is a Python tuple with the following information:

   * Field name: the name describing the data at this column index.
   * Field type: the type of data at this column index.
 Types can be: